-OFS Advisor's investment committee ("Advisor Investment Committee"), which is comprised of Richard Ressler (Chairman), Jeffrey Cerny, Mark Hauser, and Bilal Rashid, is primarily responsible for the day-to-day management of the portfolio, including our overall asset allocation decisions, as well as approval of all of investments made by us directly or through our wholly-owned subsidiaries.
+OFS Advisor's investment committee ("Advisor Investment Committee"), which is comprised of Richard Ressler (Chairman), Jeffrey Cerny, Peter Fidler, Mark Hauser, Bilal Rashid, and Peter Rothschild, is responsible for our overall asset allocation decisions, as well as approval of all of investments made by us directly or through our wholly-owned subsidiaries.
 Certain members of the Advisor Investment Committee perform a similar role for other investments managed by OFS and its affiliates.

-The investment committee for SBIC I LP ("SBIC Investment Committee"), which is comprised of Mark Hauser and Bilal Rashid, (and, together with the Advisor Investment Committee, the "Investment Committees"), is responsible for approval of all of investments made by SBIC I LP.
+The investment committee for SBIC I LP ("SBIC Investment Committee"), which is comprised of Peter Fidler, Mark Hauser, Bilal Rashid and Peter Rothschild, (and, together with the Advisor Investment Committee, the "Investment Committees"), is responsible for approval of all of investments made by SBIC I LP.
 Any investment decision on the part of SBIC I LP requires the unanimous approval of the SBIC Investment Committee.